Glacier Country Montana, USA Travel Guide

 Engage in easy hikes like Trail of the Cedars or Running Eagle Falls.
 Enjoy boat tours on park lakes.
 Flathead Lake activities include swimming and seasonal cherry picking.

-Center on the serenity of The Crown Of the continent.
-Engage in early morning meditative walks in quiet areas.
+Center on the serenity of Glacier National Park.
+Engage in the first part of morning meditative walks in quiet areas.
 Consider a short yoga or meditation retreat near Flathead Lake.

 Travel during the off-peak season (May-June or September-October) for lower prices and fewer crowds.
 Spring (April-May) is for lower-elevation hikes, wildlife viewing, and Flathead Lake activities.
-Fall (October-November) has brilliant larch colors and a quieter park.
+Fall (October-November) has brilliant larch shades and a quieter park.

 Make the most of your Glacier Country adventure by planning according to season and budget.